rmosolgo/graphql-ruby/guides/type_definitions/arguments.md

 end
 ```

-Use `as: :alternateName` to use a different key from within your resolvers while
+Use `as: :alternate_name` to use a different key from within your resolvers while
 exposing another key to clients.

 ```ruby